timescale/docs/mst/failover.md

 There is a 300 seconds timeout before Managed Service for TimescaleDB automatically decides the server is gone and spins up a replica new server.
-During this 300s period the `replica.servicename.timescaledb.io` points to a server that may not serve queries anymore.
-DNS record pointing to the master server `servicename.timescaledb.io` conitune to serve the queries.
+During this 300 second the `replica.servicename.timescaledb.io` points to a server that may not serve queries anymore.
+DNS record pointing to the master server `servicename.timescaledb.io` continue to serve the queries.
 If replica server does not come back up within this 300 seconds, `replica.servicename.timescaledb.io` points to the master server, until a new replica server is built.